CoalfireFederal/NetFrenzy/README.md

 Please make a new branch to make modifications, then submit a pull request rather than committing directly to the main branch.

+Please check out the [Good First Issues](https://github.com/CoalfireFederal/NetFrenzy/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+Assign yourself to the issue to let me know you're working on it.

 If you have an old version of this repository, you can update your remote origin by:
 ```
 git remote rename origin old